ricktaylor/btpu/draft-taylor-dtn-btpu.md

 As described in the [Protocol Overview](#protocol-overview), in order to transfer Bundles larger than a single Link-layer PDU into multiple PDUs, Bundles are be divided into a sequence of Segments by the sender and each Segment is emitted in its own a Message.
 However, if a complete Bundle can fit in the next Link-layer PDU, then the Bundle SHOULD be transferred without segmentation, see the [Bundle Message](#bundle-message).

-Each Segment is assigned a monotonically increasing integral sequence number, starting at zero (0).
-In addition to a sequence number, every Segment is associated with a Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
+Each Segment is assigned a monotonically increasing integral Segment Index, starting at zero (0), that indicates the relative position of the Segment within the total sequence of Segments.
+In addition to a Segment Index, every Segment is associated with a Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
 Each Transfer is assigned a number as an identifier, with each identified Transfer mapping to the segmentation of a single Bundle.

-The transfer of a sequence of Segments of a Bundle a sender MUST be emitted via a sequence of [Transfer Segment Messages](#transfer-segment-message) carrying the same Transfer identifier.
+The transfer of a sequence of Segments of a Bundle a sender MUST be emitted via a series of [Transfer Segment Messages](#transfer-segment-message) carrying the same Transfer identifier.
 The end of a sequence of Segments MUST be indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.

-The receiver reassembles the transferred Bundle by concatenating the Segments that share a common Transfer number in the order of their sequence number.
-When all the Segments have been received and concatenated, the receiver is assumed to pass the recombined Bundle to an upper layer for further processing.
+A receiver reassembles the transferred Bundle by concatenating the Segments that share a common Transfer number in the order of their Segment Index.
+When all the Segments have been received and concatenated, a receiver is expected to pass the recombined Bundle to an upper layer for further processing.

 Transfer numbers are expressed as 32-bit unsigned integers.
 A sending implementation SHOULD choose a random value between 0 and 2^32-1 for the first Transfer number, and each subsequent Transfer MUST use the next numeric value in the sequence.
-To avoid placing a limit on the total number of Transfers between peers, numbers are allowed to "roll-over" via zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^32.
+To avoid placing a limit on the total number of Transfers between peers, numbers are allowed to "roll-over" to zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^32.

 ## Interleaving Transfers